In this article, you'll learn how to set up SAML SSO with Azure Active Directory (Azure AD), allowing you to:

 Option two: By copy-pasting metadata URL to the Productboard app:

 1. Go to

-2. Go to Settings under the Profile menu.
+2. Go to Settings under the workspace menu.

 5. Paste the URL you copied in the Azure AD app to the Manifest URL field under the 'From metadata' tab (we recommend this rather than configuring manually under the

 Manual configuration tab - to avoid mistakes)

 6. Fill in Name – we recommend using

 Azure AD in this case.
 This name will be visible on the login button.

 7. You can leave Audience/Entity ID empty if you are setting only SAML SSO only for one space in your IdP.

 8. Click Save & authorize.